Mary Kirtley Waters

-Mary Kirtley Waters (born 1958) is the Director of the United Nations Information Centre in Washington, D.C.

-She served as Assistant Secretary of State for Legislative Affairs from 2017 to 2018.
+Mary Kirtley Waters (born 1958) was the Director of the United Nations Information Centre in Washington, D.C.
+She served as Assistant Secretary of State for Legislative Affairs at the U.S. Department of State from 2017 to 2018 in the first Trump Administration.

-Waters was a cabinet confirmation team leader for the presidential transition of Donald Trump.
+Waters was a cabinet confirmation team leader for the first presidential transition of Donald Trump.
 She has served as president of the North American Millers' Association, vice president for corporate relations with the Federal Agricultural Mortgage Corporation, and assistant secretary for congressional relations at the United States Department of Agriculture.

-She spent 15 years as senior director and legislative counsel at ConAgra.
+She spent 15 years in the private sector as senior director and legislative counsel at ConAgra.